 The CERP is developed to achieve air pollution emission and exposure reductions within the ECV community and address this community's air quality priorities.
-The plan describes the community outreach conducted to develop i ECV, Stockton, and Southeast Los Angeles were designated in 2019 to develop both a community emissions reduction plan and a community air monitoring plan.
+The plan describes the community outreach conducted to develop the CERP and provides emissions and exposure reduction actions, an implementation schedule and an enforcement plan.

+&lt;sup>i ECV, Stockton, and Southeast Los Angeles were designated in 2019 to develop both a community emissions reduction plan and a community air monitoring plan.
 San Diego designated in 2018 to develop a community air monitoring plan, which was expanded in 2019 to develop a community emissions reduction plan.